 Parity for Disability is an established, award-winning local charity, with over 25 years of experience providing specialist services for people with multiple disabilities from Hampshire, Surrey, Berkshire and beyond.

 The Parity for Disability Mission: Excellence in the provision of services and support for people with profound and multiple disabilities and their families.

-Although we receive funding from local authorities, it does not cover all the costs of running these services.
-We must raise £170,000 this year and are always delighted to hear from new volunteers and supporters.
 We operate three charity shops, hold fundraising events, and receive donations from the community, from companies and from trusts and foundations.